 How do we give our children the gift of connectivity - without any of the dangers?

-Below is our overview of safe dumb phones for kids and their features.
+Below is our overview of child-safe phones and their features.

 I got these phones for my 2 older kids, ages 12 and 15 (who never had smartphones before), and so far, they are thrilled!
 Here is a detailed post documenting their experience.